medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                  show this help message and exit -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which to extract it (supports "firefox", "chrome", "chromium", "opera" and "edge").
 Defaults to "firefox".
+Can also be configured in a .minetrc file as "facebook.cookie" or read from the MINET_FACEBOOK_COOKIE env variable.
   -o OUTPUT, --output OUTPUT  Path to the output report file.
 By default, the report will be printed to stdout.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
   --throttle THROTTLE         Throttling time, in seconds, to wait between each request.